Credit Cards Travel Credit Cards

 When selecting from this list of credit card offers, it's important to do some analysis of your spending habits and not just focus on the potential bonus for new cardholders.
 This analysis could mean the difference between getting an airline credit card versus a hotel credit card.
 Or you may want a more general travel card that lets you transfer your points to your favorite hotel chain.

-So before you pick your new card, ask yourself the following questions:
+So, before you pick your new card, ask yourself the following questions:

-• What's your credit score?
+• What's my credit score?
 In general, travel credit cards require at least a good credit score.
 Card issuers tend to consider other creditworthiness factors as well, but checking your credit score is an easy way to help determine your eligibility.

 • How frequently will I take advantage of travel perks?
 Some cards come with perks such as airport lounge access, statement credits for Global Entry or TSA PreCheck, and/or statement credits for Clear Plus.
 If you're just trying to save for one annual vacation, you might not be able to take advantage of these perks.
 On the other hand, if you travel frequently, they might be a necessity.